Pssst! Listen more actively!

 Active listening is an art that not many people master.

-One thing is clear to me: When people feel heard, a door opens.
+One thing is clear to me: when people feel heard, a door opens.
 Decisions become easier.
-Conflicts quiet down.
+Conflicts become quieter.

 Four micro-routines that help me